f3rn4d0n/BitsoChallenge/README.md

 ## Description

-iOS challenge project, which lists artworks and provide basic information about them and their artists.
+iOS challenge project, which lists artworks and provides basic information about them and their artists.

 ![Unit testing](Docs/Images/AppRecord.gif)